psullivan6/socialize/facebook/README.md

 # Facebook
 ==============
+__*Create a Facebook app in order to reference the API:    http://bit.ly/fb-d-app*__
 - JavaScript click function tied into Facebook's JS [Feed Dialog](http://bit.ly/fb-fd)
-- Regular link tag that is a fallback for no JS
+- Regular link tag that is a fallback for JavaScript
 *make sure that the class (or id) of the link tag matches the JS click function*